koehlma/momba/engine/crates/momba-simulator/README.md

 - `dsmcnn <model>.json <prop>.json <nn>.json`: runs SMC using the nn specified in the json.
     - Optionals: `-n <number of threads>`; `-i <controlled instance name>`
     - If not specified the instance name, uses the one with index 0.
+- `sched-sampler <model>.json <prop>.json <amount_of_schedulers>`: runs the sampling for the model, with the specified number of tries.
+    - Optionals: `-n <number of threads>`

 ## Features
 - Okamoto bound for amount of runs needed.
 - SMC for DTMC, sequential and in parallel.
 - SPRT implementation for DTMC.
 - DSMC using a NN json file as the oracle.
+- Scheduler Sampling with hashing functions for MDPs.

 ## Future work

 - Other simulation bounds.
+- Smart sampling of schedulers.
 - Generalization of oracle function.
 - Dead predicates.
 - Implementation of training for the NN.
 - Action resolver by label.
 - Support for expected-like properties.
-- Support Scheduler Sampling for MDPs.